 Shot Pouches & Powder Horns

 Not only do I enjoy building traditional muzzle loading firearms, but I also like to make the shot pouches and powder horns that go with them.
 I confine myself to relatively simple, historically correct, shot pouches and powder horns that would have been carried with the more traditional firearms that I create.
-Even though my creations are relatively simple, I have been nationally recognized for the quality and historical correctness of my work, with the following Early Virginia shot pouch and horn being published twice in national magazines.
+Below is my latest early Virginia style shot pouch with a appropriate early Virginia style horn based on one from Jay Hopkins new book.

 The shot pouch and powder horn combination shown below would be appropriate to carry with any of my iron mounted longrifles.
 The heart shaped shot pouch was very common in the southern Appalachians in the 19th century, and is actually my favorite going well with the chunk gun shown above.